Leonard Lopate: Awards and honors

 In 2006, The Leonard Lopate Show won a James Beard Foundation Award for the segment A Nose Knows, an interview with Ruth Reichl, Daniel Boulud, and Marcia Pelchat about how smell affects taste.
 In 2007, the show won a second James Beard Award for the segment Holiday Recipe Swap with Michael Lomonaco.
 In 2009, the show won its third James Beard Award for the segment 3-Ingredient Challenge in which chef and cookbook writer Rozanne Gold came up with recipes for callers who had three ingredients in their kitchens.
 In 2012, he won a George Foster Peabody Award for broadcast excellence.

 Personal life and death

 Lopate's younger brother is the writer Phillip Lopate.
 His mother, Frances Lopate, was an actress.
-She appeared in an Alka-Seltzer commercial, along with other work.
-Phillip Lopate wrote the book A Mother's Tale about her.
 Lopate discussed their mother with Phillip on his show on February 22, 2017.

 Lopate married three times, his latter marriage being to artist Melanie Baker; both ended in divorce.

 Lopate died of ALS at his home in Brooklyn, on August 5, 2025, at the age of 84.